Happy Birthday Sachin Tendulkar: 'God of Cricket' turns 48

-Cricket's biggest icon, Sachin Tendulkar, turned 48 on Saturday.
-The Master Blaster, a name that he has always been associated with, was born in April 24, 1973 and has been a prominent figure in the history of the sport.
+Cricket's biggest icon, Sachin Tendulkar, celebrated his 48th birthday on Saturday.
+The Master Blaster, a name that he has always been associated with, was born in April 24, 1973 and ever since his introduction to the international arena has remained a prominent figure in the history of the sport.

-Tendulkar announced his retirement from the sport back in 2013, two years after winning his first World Cup, however, was last seen in action during the Road Safety World Series, which his team won.
+Tendulkar announced his retirement from cricket back in 2013, two years after winning his first and only ICC World Cup.
+He was last seen in action during the Road Safety World Series, which his team won after defeating Tillakaratne Dilshan's Sri Lanka Legends in the summit clash.

 Happy Birthday to the god of cricket